pfp.png

 • Designed and conducted extensive experiments to evaluate the performance of different models and techniques.

-3. Long-form audio visual understanding with Huaizu Jiang
+3. Long-form audio-visual understanding with Huaizu Jiang

 4. Visual common sense understanding with Alberto Mario Ceballos Arroyo and Professors Byron Wallace and Huaizu Jiang